ayangaur26/galaxy-rvr/docs/source/quick_start/quick_start.rst

 Quick Start
 ===================

-This chapter helps you **quickly start controlling your GalaxyRVR** in different ways.
+This chapter helps you quickly begin using your GalaxyRVR.
-You can either **use the RoboPilot App** for instant remote driving, or **open and run the provided example codes** in **Arduino IDE** or **Mammoth Coding** to experience its programmable features — no need to write any code from scratch.
+You can control it with the RoboPilot App or run the ready-made example codes in Arduino IDE or Mammoth Coding—no coding required.

-GalaxyRVR supports the following control options:
+GalaxyRVR supports three control methods:

-* **RoboPilot App** – A mobile-based remote control app that lets you easily drive and operate your GalaxyRVR.
+- **RoboPilot App**: Drive and operate the GalaxyRVR from your mobile device.
-* **Arduino IDE** – A PC-based development environment where you can open and upload our ready-made example codes to control the GalaxyRVR.
+- **Arduino IDE**: Open and upload example codes to control the rover.
-* **Mammoth Coding** – A visual programming platform that allows you to load and run sample projects using intuitive drag-and-drop blocks.
+- **Mammoth Coding**: Use drag-and-drop blocks to load and run sample projects.

-In this chapter, you can choose to **control GalaxyRVR with the RoboPilot App**, or **quickly get started by opening and testing our example codes** for **Arduino IDE** and **Mammoth Coding**.
+You may choose any of the above methods to start controlling your GalaxyRVR.

 ----